Regulations governing the EMI license in Lithuania

 Detailed evaluation and comments

-This is the stage where the Bank of Lithuania goes through the application in detail.
-Comments may be raised on ownership, management, capital, safeguarding measures, AML/CTF framework, ICT setup, outsourcing arrangements, financial forecasts and the operating structure described in the file.
-The applicant may need to revise documents, clarify assumptions, answer follow-up questions or attend meetings with the people who will oversee the licensed institution.
+In this stage, the Bank of Lithuania goes through the application in detail.
+It may comment on ownership, management, capital, safeguarding measures, AML/CTF framework, ICT setup, outsourcing arrangements, financial forecasts, and the operating structure described in the file.
+The applicant may need to revise documents, clarify assumptions, answer follow-up questions, or attend meetings with the people who will oversee the licensed institution.

 8